 Grant Guidelines for the Innovative Libraries in Developing Countries Program

-The Innovative Libraries online grant application system is now accepting Phase I applications.
-Please note, this is a brief 1 page application.
-Shortlisted applications will be invited to submit a full proposal.
+The Innovative Libraries online grant application system is no longer accepting Phase I applications.
+Shortlisted applicants have been invited to submit a full proposal by September 3rd 2013.

 The Elsevier Foundation supports the efforts of libraries to enhance the quality of life in developing countries by advancing knowledge in science, the social sciences technology and medicine.
 The Foundation provides one, two and three year grants to libraries in the developing countries and supporting organizations:

 - Programs to enhance library infrastructure, technology or information services in ways that significantly expand their ability to make STM (scientific/social sciences, technical and medical) information available to those who need it — researchers, clinicians, students, policymakers and the wider public.

 - Programs that expand library information resources in the developing world through digitization or preservation of information that advances science, health, the environment, and indigenous knowledge.